grz0zrg/tinycelfgraphics/README.md

 ### More

 Some more bytes can be gained by tweaking the ELF header, this can be highly tricky / unsafe.

+GCC version could also influence the final size (for the examples above recent GCC versions (up to 11) does not affect the binary size)